 Overheated Catalytic Converter

 An overheated catalytic converter is often the result of excess hydrocarbon (HC) in the exhaust stream.
-This condition is caused by unburned fuel entering the catalytic converter and then burning.
-Notice that each of these conditions have one thing in common.
-They result in unburned fuel entering the exhaust stream.
-This is because the most likely cause for a clogged or damaged catalytic converter is excess unburned fuel (HC) in the exhaust.
+Unburned fuel is entering the catalytic converter and then burning, creating intense heat.
+The most likely cause for a clogged or damaged catalytic converter substrate is excess unburned fuel in the exhaust.

 Misfire: Anything that causes a misfire or excess hydrocarbon (HC) in the exhaust will result in catalytic converter overheating.
 Check the distributor, sparkplug wires, and sparkplugs in distributor ignition systems.
 With today's EI distributor-less and COP ignition systems, check the coils, sparkplugs, associated wiring, and the ECM.